lapps/lapps.github.io/installation/jetstream.md

 ./jetstream.sh ssh proxy
 ```

 The list command gives you a list of instances and the ssh command gets you into an instance (you can either give an IP address or a name from the instance as printed by the list command, it can actually be a substring of the name, so `proxy` in our case will match `lappsgrid-proxy`).
-The `proxy` instance is a special instance that allows you to log on to all the other sinstances.
+The `proxy` instance is a special instance that allows you to log on to all the other instances.

-There is an issue with step 1 in that full access is only granted to the person who created the lappsgrid-shared-key.pem key for the group.
+There is an issue with step 3 in that full access is only granted to the person who created the lappsgrid-shared-key.pem key for the group.
 You can get a listing and you can access an instance through ssh, but you cannot do many of the other things that the jetstream script provides like launching a new instance.
 Creating a personal key does not work either.
 For now we have a temporary hack to get on where we use an openrc.sh script which has the user name and password of the user who created the shared key.

+**Note**.
+This issue seems to have been solved.
+The problem was that the jetstream script relied on a hard-coded KEY variable which was set to the name of the shared key.
+Without that you can:

+1. Get the openrc.file
+2. Get a key that you create yourself
+3. Run the jetstream script as intended

 With proper access you can start a new instance by doing the following: